nashwaan/xml-js/README.md

 Most libraries will convert `<a/><b/><a/>` to `{a:[{},{}],b:{}}` which merges any node of same name into an array.
 This library can creates the following to preserve the order of elements:
 `{"elements":[{"type":"element","name":"a"},{"type":"element","name":"b"},{"type":"element","name":"a"}]}`.

 This is very important and it is the main reason why this library was created.
+Read also [Compact vs Non-Compact](#compact-vs-non-compact) for more info.

 * **Fully XML Compliant**:
 Can parse: elements, attributes, texts, comments, CData, DOCTYPE, XML declarations, and Processing Instructions.